kibotrel/42-ComputorV2/README.md

     > m = [[ 2, 0, -3 ]; [ 7, 0.82, -12 ]]
   ```

-  > Supports other Numerals and Expression images as well (described bellow) in each termm of the matrix.
+  > Supports other Numerals and Expression images as well (described bellow) in each term of the matrix.

   Finally, **Expression** which are simply functions that take variables.